 This topic pretty much sums up the point of what I write about here, and I take a specific approach, so I thought that was worth highlighting.

 First off, I have not had a serious weight problem for over 20 years (when I first lost about 70lbs), but since then I have fluctuated with the same 10 to 15 stubborn pounds over that time.
-And even though I got down to a record-breaking low for a bikini competition in 2012, I gained much of that weight back as soon as the show ended.
+And even though I got down to a record-breaking low for a fitness competition in 2012, I gained much of that weight back as soon as the show ended.
 But last year, I was introduced to the process of fat adaption, and since then I’ve literally transformed my body composition, hormonal health, brain clarity and overall mood stabilization.

 Fat adaptation is the process of moving your body’s primary energy source from glucose to fats.
-In doing so, your body becomes less dependant on sugars (carbs) and reaches for fat as fuel instead (both calorically and via body fat stores).
+In doing so, your body becomes less dependent on sugars (carbs) and reaches for fat as fuel instead (both calorically and via body fat stores).
 So, basically, your body becomes far more efficient in using your own body fat for fuel instead of glucose, which tends to make you crash when depleted (like the sleepiness you feel 2 hours after lunch or that bonk you experience 40 minutes into your weekend run).

 The idea behind fat adaptation is to stabilize blood sugars by avoiding insulin spikes, which over time can lead to weight gain and more serious issues like type 2 diabetes.
 The key change in your diet is shifting the majority of your calories from carbohydrates to healthy fats, and keeping protein somewhere between 20 to 40% of your diet, depending on individual needs.